narenallam/OrderMatchingSystem/README.md

         OrderMatching.cpp is the main source file which contains definitions for all of the above functionalities.

-## 6) Near real-time : Latency/Performance (What is the latency of your application, if 1 million Buy and Sell orders on multiple stocks are placed?)
+## 6) Latency/Performance (What is the latency of your application, if 1 million Buy and Sell orders on multiple stocks are placed?)
+#### Near real-time :
     This includes logging - running on single core

         Time taken to process 1000000 orders : 4.25691 secs [random stocks]